Galts-Gulch/avarice/README.md

 - EMADiff = 100 * (shortEMA - longEMA) / ((shortEMA + longEMA) / 2)

 **DEMA (Double Exponential Movement Average)**
-- NOTE: We support two DEMA trade strategies specified in genconfig.EMAStrategy; "CD" (convergence/divergence), and "Diff" (waits to pass up or down diff threshold before trend is determined
+- NOTE: We support two DEMA trade strategies specified in genconfig.MAStrategy; "CD" (convergence/divergence), and "Diff" (waits to pass up or down diff threshold before trend is determined
 - Similar points as the "EMA" section above, however with more of a weight on the last EMA (LOWER LATENCY THAN EMA).
 - DEMA = 2 * EMA – EMA(EMA)
 - DEMADiff = 100 * (shortDEMA - longDEMA) / ((shortDEMA + longDEMA) / 2)

 **MACD (Moving Average Convergence-Divergence)**
-- NOTE: unlike the above, we only support convergence/divergence trade strategy on MACD. genconfig.EMAStrategy will have no effect.
+- NOTE: unlike the above, we only support convergence/divergence trade strategy on MACD. genconfig.MAStrategy will have no effect.
 - When MACD < signal, we sell (and visa versa).
 - MACD = MACDShortEMA - MACDLongEMA
 - MACDSignal = MACDSignal period EMA of MACD